 Many people travel during the holidays, take time off work, spend days with family, leave the university for weeks at a time and become otherwise unavailable.
 As such, those who are struggling during the holidays often feel very alone.

-Additionally, much of holiday festivities involve social gatherings and parties stocked with alcohol.
+Additionally, many holiday festivities involve social gatherings and parties stocked with alcohol.
 For those in early recovery, this can be especially challenging.
 Relapse thinking often kicks in at this time and tells us that “one drink to celebrate the holidays with family and friends won’t hurt.”
 Of course, this cannot be more wrong.

 That is why it is especially important to stay connected to a recovery community, sponsor, and/or counselor during the holiday season.
-Creating events like Friendsgiving—a gathering for friends during the traditional November holiday of Thanksgiving—and other holiday-inspired, community-oriented festivities is one way to help you stay connected to sober friends.
+Creating events like Friendsgiving—a gathering for friends similar to the traditional November holiday of Thanksgiving—and other holiday-inspired, community-oriented festivities is one way to help you stay connected to sober friends.
 It can also keep the spirit of togetherness alive for those without or unable to be with family.